Elysian – Spacious, family-friendly, luxury villas with jacuzzis or plunge pools in quiet Finikia village.

 - Ages: All ages are allowed at the hotel, though about 80% of guests are couples celebrating a romantic occasion.

-- Beach: The closest beach is Baxedes, about 2 km (29-minute walk) north of the hotel, but Ammoudi Bay, the port immediately below Oia, is the must-see “beach” in the area.
-Located about 2.4 km away, a 35-minute walk from the hotel, it’s not much farther, and well worth a visit.
+- Beach: The closest beach is Baxedes, about 2 km north of the hotel, but Ammoudi Bay, the port immediately below Oia, is the must-see “beach” in the area.
+Located about 2.5 km away, it’s not much farther and well worth a visit.
 This is a popular spot for swimming and cliff diving, though it’s too rocky and small to do much lounging.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
 (Buy a snack at one of the waterside restaurants and the waiter will be happy to call one for you.)

 - View: All villas have views of the Aegean Sea and sunsets, though not of the caldera.